Agere98/Flappy-Dragon/README.md

 https://github.com/Unity-Technologies/ml-agents

 ## Project setup
-1. Follow [this guide](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md) to install Unity ML Agents Toolkit.
+1. Follow [this guide](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md) to install Unity ML-Agents Toolkit.
 2. Download and open this project.
 3. When opening the project for the first time, make sure to import TMP Essentials (a dialog should appear).